 (2) The derivation of a characteristic value using Method A should take into account:

-the scatter of test data;
+— the scatter of test data;

-statistical uncertainty associated with the number of tests;
+— statistical uncertainty associated with the number of tests;

-prior statistical knowledge.
+— prior statistical knowledge.

 (3) The partial factor to be applied to a characteristic value should be taken from the appropriate Eurocode provided there is sufficient similarity between the tests and the usual field of application of the partial factor as used in numerical verifications.